revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 C

 <details><summary><b>Explanation</b></summary>
-DigitalThermometer(Class) , like any other machine should be configured before being used.
-Configuration(Interface ) has some procedure( methods) to configure a machine. any mechine is configured only once so we can use anonymous class to configure DigitalThermometer.
+DigitalThermometer(Class), like any other machine, should be configured before being used.
+Configuration(Interface ) has some procedures ( methods) to configure a machine. any machine is configured only once so we can use an anonymous class to configure DigitalThermometer.

 </details>
 </details>